-Motive 2: Intrinsic rewards In addition, power, authority, and the loyalty of subjects can be their own reward.
+Motive 2: Intrinsic rewards Power, authority, and the loyalty of subjects can also be their own reward.
 Some combo leaders reported taking pride in ruling, or simply enjoying the status and moral legitimacy it offers.
+As one said, "Personally, doing good work feels cionista staff observes a business for a few days, using the store characteristics and counting the number of customers per day to select an appropriate tax rate.

-As one said, "Personally, doing good work feels good.
-You can be the worst bandit, but you can also have a good heart of your own."10
+good.
+You can be the worst bandit, but you can also have a good heart of your own."12